15 common myths about ISAs that might hold you back from saving more

 While, as we’ve said, the longer you can keep your money in the market, the better, it’s important to be confident in your investments and to feel good about your research before you make any decisions.
 Cash drag is a real thing and ultimately, stocks and shares ISAs are for investing, not for hoarding cash.

-But, you can keep your cash in your tax-efficient ISA account while you build up your stock market knowledge in the meantime of making investments.
+But, you can keep your cash in your tax-efficient ISA while you build up your stock market knowledge in the meantime of making investments.

 This feature of an ISA can be useful at the end of the tax year, if you know you want to secure your £20,000 annual allowance but haven’t decided what to invest in yet.